-What Makes a Great Stay at Home Job?
+Four Qualities That Make For a Great Stay at Home Mom Job

 - You can set your own schedule.
 As a stay at home mom, you’ve probably worked out a schedule that suits your family and keeps things on track.
-Your goal should be to find an opportunity that complements, rather than competes with, that schedule.
+Your goal should be to find a flexible job that complements, rather than competes with, that schedule.

 Writing, editing, and typing jobs cover a wide array of skills and interests.
 While these three areas of work are distinct, you’ll often find them grouped together on job boards and freelancing sites.

 We’re listing this category first for a few different reasons.